by Texas Homesteader ~

 If you want to preserve your broth for a longer time you can store it in the freezer.
 I like to section it off into plastic peanut butter jars, label and freeze.

 Others might pour their broth into ice cube trays or small plastic margarine containers & such.
-However you think you’ll use your broth, the world is your oyster here.
+Whatever volume you think you’ll use your broth, the world is your oyster here.

 However you decide to do it, making your own Instant Pot broth is incredibly easy.
 Pat yourself on the back for your money-saving, healthy eating, self-sufficiency moxxy!